My 10 Most-Read Adventure Stories

 Like anyone who runs a blog and website, I keep track of which stories generate the most interest among my readers—including which destinations and outdoor adventures they most want to read about.
 And I know that you, my readers, may be curious to know what other visitors to The Big Outside are reading.
-Using my blog’s current analytics data, I produced this top 10 list of the most-read stories about trips I’ve taken, from Zion National Park to the Teton Crest Trail to Patagonia, and more.
+Using my blog’s current analytics data, I produced this top 10 list of the most-read stories about trips I’ve taken, from national parks like Sequoia, Grand Canyon, Glacier, and Canyonlands (twice) to the Teton Crest Trail, Idaho’s Sawtooths, Patagonia, Italy’s Dolomites, and more.

 I think it’s a pretty darn good list of adventures.
 Read on and see for yourself.

 By halfway through this six-day, 40-mile, family backpacking trip, I was convinced it was one of the most photogenic trips I’ve ever taken: Two of our five campsites are among my top 25 favorite backcountry campsites ever, and a lake where we had lunch one day made my list of the nicest backcountry campsites I’ve hiked past.
 Yes, you could say that about other hikes in the High Sierra, but many readers apparently agree with me that this loop in Sequoia is pretty special.
 You be the judge.
 See my story “Heavy Lifting: Backpacking Sequoia National Park.”

 The very first river trip my family ever took, floating five days down the Green River through Stillwater Canyon in Utah’s Canyonlands National Park with four other families, when our kids were six and four, has been referred to since then simply as “The River Trip.”
 In a real sense, this beginner-friendly and stunningly scenic adventure is a kind of archetypal water adventure, with great riverside campsites, beautiful side hikes, and non-stop views on the water of soaring, burgundy canyon walls.